tubbo/psychedeli.ca/articles/2015-08-04-ember-and-electron.md

 ---
 layout: post
-title: 'ember and electron: a winning combination'
+title: "ember and electron: a winning combination"
 category: code
 date: 2015-08-04
 tags:
   - ember
   - electron
   - javascript
   - desktop
 description: "
   I've been playing around with the Electron framework, formerly known as Atom Shell.
 It's a tool based on Chromium and io.js that allows you